 Strongly Recommended for all Majors

-We suggest that all Majors complete an archaeological field school, semester-abroad program or internship (ANT 462 or BCE 322) depending on their anthropological interests.
+We recommend that all Majors complete an archaeological field school, a study-abroad program, one or more internships depending on their anthropological interests.

 In addition we recommend that students take courses in foreign language (four semesters), statistics, computer applications, and advanced writing depending on their career goals.
 Courses ancillary to anthropology may be suggested by the advisor if these are relevant to career or graduate school goals.
 For example, anthropology majors intending to pursue careers and/or graduate work in areas such as museum work, physical anthropology, paleontology, archaeology, conservancy/conservation, medicine and law will be advised to take additional courses in disciplinary areas relevant to their career goals.